Last modified: 21st of October 2021

 5.3 Dutch Analytics shall use best efforts to provide the Services in accordance with the Service Levels, to the extent specified in the service level agreement which forms an attachment to the Proposal.

-5.4 Dutch Analytics is entitled to: (i) use Open Source Software in the Software; (ii) oblige Customer to update, upgrade and/or provide new versions of the Software at any time in it’s sole discretion, unless agreed otherwise in the Proposal.
+5.4 Dutch Analytics is entitled to: (i) use Open Source Software in the Software; (ii) update, upgrade and/or provide new versions of the Software, or oblige Customer to do so, at any time in it’s sole discretion, unless agreed otherwise in the Proposal.

 5.5 Dutch Analytics reserves the right not to implement an Agreement, for example if it has reasonable doubt or information that the Customer will not be able to meet its (financial) obligations.